graphql/graphql-spec/spec/Section 2 -- Language.md

 Fragments allow for the reuse of common repeated selections of fields, reducing duplicated text in the document.
-Inline Fragments can be used directly within a selection to condition upon a type condition when querying against an interface or union.
+Inline Fragments can be used directly within a selection to condition upon a type condition when querying against an interface, union, or intersection.

 For example, if we wanted to fetch some common information about mutual friends as well as friends of some user: